saghul/pyuv/docs/fs.rst

     :param int offset: File offset.

-    :param loop: loop object where this function runs.

     :param callable callback: Function that will be called with the result of the function.

     Send a regular file to a stream socket.